 Historical Information

-Indigenous American tribes, including the famous Cherokee of the American southeast, first used the herb as a general healing salve to treat respiratory and digestive conditions.
+It is unknown exactly for how long goldenseal has been in human use, but records indicate that it was present in Native American cultures for thousands of years before the arrival of Europeans.
+Indigenous American tribes, including the famous Cherokee of the American southeast, used the herb as a general healing salve to treat respiratory and digestive conditions.

 Colonial settlers were later introduced to its abilities in the 17th and 18th centuries, and by 1850 goldenseal was shipped by the ton to Europe.
-Within 50 years, European shipping had resulted in the decimation of a population that has never fully recovered.
+Within 50 years, European shipping decimated goldenseal population, putting the species at the brink of extinction.

 Economic Data